 Problem #6: Colic

 One common cause of colic is digestion problems.
-Sometimes, air inhaled from milk bottles while drinking can irritate and make babies upset.
+Sometimes, air inhaled from milk bottles while drinking can irritate and upset babies.
 So naturally, a baby that is busy crying its heart out will not be able to feed correctly.

 How to deal: First, don’t blame yourself or the baby for colic.
 This is nobody’s fault.
 Dealing with colic is a game of trial and error.
 But you can start by making sure that they are feeding properly.
 You can start by checking all the tips we have mentioned above.
 After that, you may also reach for an anti-colic feeding bottle.